Best Proxy For Telegram in 2026: A Complete Guide to Top Providers and Alternatives

 SOCKS5

 SOCKS5 is the most universal option for Telegram and is supported directly inside the app on all platforms.
-It provides a good balance between speed, stability, and flexibility.
+It provides a good balance between speed, stability, and flexibility, making it the preferred choice for proxy for Telegram Desktop setups and anyone managing multiple accounts at scale.

 Best used when: